BrianSturgis/placeYouveBeen/README.md

 <p align="center">Places You've Been</p>

 ## Application Description
+This is a website where you can keep track of all the places you've been.

 ## The projects objectives were to complete the following (MVP)
+Each destination should be an object with multiple properties using Javascript and Object oriented programming, like location, landmarks, time of year, notes, etc. Display those properties when a user clicks on a place's name.
+Complete the business logic for your place object (including specs, which should go in your README).
+If you complete the business logic, you may work on adding a user interface.

 ## Known Bugs
 none as of yet but don't fret as there will be.